If you have any extra money when setting up

 can adjust so that your arms are level with the keyboard.
 You want a chair with good lumbar support.
 You can use

-to comfort is to keep moving, not sit in exactly the same position all the time.
-The very expensive chairs let
+to keep moving, not sit in exactly the same position all the time.
+The very expensive chairs let you keep fine

-you keep fine tweaking them to give you some variety.
-In the dot.com boom days, corporations lured employees with
+tweaking them to give you some variety.
+In the dot.com boom days, corporations lured employees with exotic

-Also finds it helps to bend over backwards from time to to time supported by the back of the sofa, and let your back relax.
+Also I finds it helps to bend over backwards from time to time supported by the back of the sofa and let your back relax.
 This seems to iron the kinks out and makes it supple again.

 The chair shown at the top is the Herman Miller Aeron chair.
 It is one of the most expensive and configurable chairs made.
 To my eye, it is a rather ugly chair, but people who own them rave about them.